JennifferLockwood/test_plan_template/IEEE_829_test_plan_template.md

 It should be noted that Section 4 and Section 6 are very similar.
 The only true difference is the point of view.
-Section 4 is a technical type description including version numbers and other technical information and Section 6 is from the User’s viewpoint.
+Section 4 is a technical type description including version numbers and other technical information and Section 6 is from the Userâ€™s viewpoint.
 Users do not understand technical software terminology; they understand functions and processes as they relate to their jobs.
 <h2><a id="7"></a>Features not to be Tested</h2>